Selection: Carolyn (Morgan)

 Lee Morgan (tp) Hank Mobley (ts) Andrew Hill (p) John Ore (b) Philly Joe Jones (d) Rudy Van Gelder Studio, Englewood Cliffs, NJ, October 2, 1963

 The term Squares got me thinking too.
-In the Sixties, Squares were people who endorsed conventional social, political and economic values.
+In the Sixties, squares were people who endorsed conventional social, political and economic values.
 The very opposite of people who were hip, who espoused alternative social, political and economic values.
-Hip people, like musicians for example, also subscribed to the use of narcotics, which resulted in them owing a lot of money to square people.
-It clearly wasn’t easy being hip.
-Still, out of this milieu came some of the finest music ever, much of it recorded by Blue Note.
+And took drugs.
+Hip people, like musicians for example, used a lot of narcotics.
+This resulted in hip people owing a lot of money to square people, drug dealers.
+The money to pay for drugs was funded by more square people: record companies.
+And when hip musicians overdosed on drugs, they relied on more square people, called doctors, who required many years of expensive education.
+It clearly wasn’t easy being hip, however the contradiction has never bothered truly hip people, capable of holding contradictory opinions simultaneously.

 Labels, run out and liner notes.